Algorithmic Randomness in Continuous-Time Markov Chains: Boolean transition systems

-Rate-free chemical reaction networks, and Boolean transition systems more generally, raise significant and deep problems in distributed computing \cite{leroux2015demystifying,czerwinski2018reachability}, but our focus here is on randomness, which we begin in the following section.
+Rate-free chemical reaction networks, and Boolean transition systems more generally, raise significant and deep problems in distributed computing \cite{leroux2015demystifying,czerwinski2019reachability}, but our focus here is on randomness, which we introduce in the following section.